numtide/treefmt/docs/content/getting-started/configure.md

 Log paths that did not match any formatters at the specified log level.
 Possible values are `<debug|info|warn|error|fatal>`.

+!!! warning

+    If you select `fatal`, the process will exit immediately with a non-zero exit.

 === "Flag"

     ```console